Oracle this week claimed in its lawsuit that SAP owes it at least $1 billion in damages for copyright infringement.

 Oracle, which filed the lawsuit in March, claims that TomorrowNow Inc. illegally downloaded support materials to sell them at half price to Oracle customers.
 SAP bought TomorrowNow, a provider of third-party support for Oracle applications, in July 2005.

-"It appears Oracle's damages are, at a minimum, well into the several hundreds of millions of dollars and likely are at least a billion dollars," Oracle lawyers wrote in a
+"It appears Oracle's damages are, at a minimum, well into the several hundreds of millions of dollars and likely are at least a billion dollars," Oracle lawyers wrote in a joint discovery statement filed in U.S. District Court in San Francisco on Tuesday.

 SAP responded by questioning the basis of Oracle's estimate.